PYEXPO25/T080_TECHTRAILBLAZERS/README.md

 List the technologies and tools used in the project.
 For example:

-- *Frontend:* HTML, CSS, JavaScript, ReactJS
+- Frontend: HTML, CSS, JavaScript,
-- *Backend:* Flask, Django
+- Backend: Flask
-- *Database:* MongoDB, MySQL
+- Database: MySQL
-- *Other Tools:* Docker, Git, TensorFlow
+- Other Tools:  Git,TensorFlow,open CV,mediapip

 ---